viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 Canon is a CLI utility for managing a Docker based canonical environment.
 See [GitHub](https://github.com/viamrobotics/canon) for more information.
-It needs  a working installation of docker follow [Docker Installation](https://docs.docker.com/engine/install/) to install Docker.
+It needs  a working installation of docker, follow [Docker Installation](https://docs.docker.com/engine/install/) to install Docker.
 If running linux make sure to go throught the post installation [steps](https://docs.docker.com/engine/install/linux-postinstall/)

 #### Homebrew